gbabula/vimfiles/README.md

 - `bash update.sh`
 - `git stash` or `git add` any updates from your environment spit out by the `clean.sh` call to `git status`
 - `git pull --rebase`

-Commit your changes back up to the repository.
-F/ will run this script once a week to keep the submodules as up to date as possible.

 ## Plug-Ins